theakhileshjoshi/CYMON-The-A.I-Assistant/README.md

  3.paste the copied content or open the downloaded file 4.install the import packages given in the program if not installed 5.Run the program.

+I will continue to add features to the program.
+Keep in touch.